 Outpatient Treatment

-Local outpatient treatment is available to help you overcome cocaine addiction, and can be a good option if you do not have a severe or long-term addiction to the drug.
+Local outpatient treatment is available to help you overcome cocaine addiction and can be a good option if you do not have a severe or long-term addiction to the drug.

 Free outpatient treatment such as Narcotics Anonymous or Cocaine Anonymous (CAOK) group sessions can help you overcome cocaine addiction in your local area.